 A Note from the Chapter President

 This year marks the end of a two-year term for the New York Alumni Leadership Board.
 Over the past two years, we have seen increased participation in numerous arts, networking and educational events, and we look forward to continuing this trend.
 We've connected with alumni on Facebook and through weekly emails to all those alumni registered in the online directory.
-I would like to take this opportunity to thank everyone who has participated or assisted in the planning of our events and programs over the past two years - it has been an exciting opportunity for me to work with and reconnect with so many of our fellow Tartans.
+I would like to take this opportunity to thank everyone who has participated or assisted in the planning of our events and programs over the past two years - it has been an exciting opportunity for me to work with and reconnect with so many of fellow Tartans.
 I look forward to your input in planning many new events with something for everyone in the New York City area!
 Please feel free to contact me if you have any questions. - Kevin O’Brien (CIT'00, CIT'01), Chapter President